sustainable-computing-io/carbon-aware-scaling-poc/README.md

 ## Open Items

+- [ ] Determine initial data provider to integrate
-- Integrate Carbon Intensity Data via K8s Metrics (Prometheus)
+- [ ] Integrate Carbon Intensity Data via K8s Metrics (Prometheus)
+- [ ] Update POC to use real-world metrics rather than mock
-- define "Keda Carbon Aware Scaling" architecture --> as an extension
+- [ ] Define proposal for KEDA around Carbon Aware Scaling and how to integrate it as an extension